 The faculty in the Department of Chemistry and Biochemistry offer programs leading to the degrees of Master of Natural Science, M.S., and Ph.D.
-Consult the Graduate Catalog for requirements.
+See the Graduate Catalog for requirements.

 The department participates in the interdisciplinary program for the M.S. and Ph.D. degrees in Molecular and Cellular Biology.
-For more information, contact Barbara Tucker, LSE 411, 480/965-0743.
+For more information, contact the program office, LSE 411, 480/965-0743.